 Hate cold weather?
 Great!
 Thailand doesn’t do cold.
 In fact, the only cold things you’ll find in Thailand are the air conditioning, water from the fridge, and wonderfully refreshing coconut ice cream.

 Here the sun is shining every day from November to May before the rainy season.
 So when you’re not training you can enjoy the surrounding beaches with a nice fresh juice in hand.
 If you love the heat, getting a nice tan, and sweating while you train you will feel right at home in Thailand.
 Just be sure to drink water!

 And the great thing about if it’s too hot and the sun is beating down on you, you can go lay on the gorgeous beaches all around the country of Thailand.

 If you like to party and have fun, one of the hardest things you’ll have to avoid is the nightlife.
 Some of the most popular and best Muay Thai training camps are in places like Bangkok, Pattaya, Phuket, Chiang Mai, and Koh Samui.
 But the fighter’s life is one of avoiding temptation, and it is well respected.
 After only once being hungover during a gruelling training session, you’ll never want to do it again.
 You’ll have the self-control to only want to have a fresh juice instead of a sweet cocktail, or a few beers.
 This newfound discipline outside the gym will lead to a better performance in training and in the ring.

-Regardless of your skill level, training Muay Thai in Thailand is an epic experience, especially if it’s your first time visiting the country.
+Training Muay Thai in Thailand is an epic experience regardless of your skill level, especially if it’s your first time visiting the country.
 The Thai people are warm, their culture is rich and their country is beautiful.